Stephen-McDaniel/SmartManager-for-ShinyProxy/README.md

 Head over to [The YakData Community](https://meta.yakdata.com).
 You can login to comment with your Github account, a Google account or your email and a password.

+## ⛳ Availability

+Deploy the complete solution in minutes <a href="https://aws.amazon.com/marketplace/pp/prodview-de7oj4x576blg" target="_blank">with the AWS Marketplace AMI from YakData</a>.
+We choose to appear on the AWS Marketplace since they require all AMI's to go through stringent architecture and security checks before appearing on their Marketplace.
+And at many organizations, AWS is already an approved vendor, simplifying your job all-around!

+Do-it-yourself on GitHub.